MIDFIELDR/midfieldr/docs/reference/toy_degree.md

 ## Format

-`data.table` with 93 rows and 4 columns keyed by student ID:
+`data.table` with 96 rows and 4 columns keyed by student ID, term, and program (CIP code or degree label).

 - `mcid`: